How to resolve a complaint – guidelines for all those who come into contact with Perennial

 The Financial Conduct Authority receives an annual report of all complaints concerning regulated activity.
 All comments and complaints are used as part of the process of improving the range and quality of our work on a continuous basis.

 In the first instance you may wish to raise your complaint informally with the member of staff you are dealing with directly, in order that we can deal with the complaint immediately.

-You can also make a formal complaint via your Caseworker or Debt Adviser or any other member of staff or contact Head Office directly:
+You can also make a formal complaint via the Helpline, individual Caseworker or Debt Adviser or any other member of staff or by contacting Head Office directly:

 Telephone: 0800 093 8510

 Write: 115-117 Kingston Road, Leatherhead, Surrey KT22 7SU